marinawmrs/ag2417-cycling-webgis/README.md

    git clone [repo-url]
    cd ag2417-cycling-webgis
    ```
-2. run the server locally
+2. install backend dependencies
     ```
+    cd server
+    npm install
+    ```
+3. Create `config.json` in the project root (see below) using the database credentials provided by the teaching assistant
+4. run the server locally
+    ```
+    cd ..
     node server/server.js
     ```
-3. navigate to the bikeapp
+5. navigate to the bikeapp and install frontend dependencies
-4. install dependencies
     ```
+    cd bikeapp
     npm install
     ```
+6. adjust or create `conn.json` in the bikeapp folder (see below)

-5. run expo
+7. run expo
     ```
     npx expo start
     ```
-6. scan the QR code with the Expo Go app (Android) or camera (iOS)
+8. scan the QR code with the Expo Go app (Android) or camera (iOS)

 ---